Data-Driven Dynamic Factor Modeling via Manifold Learning: Application to Financial Stress Testing

-Our historical backtest, \textbf{Algorithm} \ref{alg:backtest_all} below is composed of two phases, the \textit{refitting period} for periodic re-fitting of the Kalman filters in JDKF and Dynamic PCA, and the \textit{backtesting period} for the rolling one-step-ahead predictions of portfolio return.
+\begin{itemize} \item {Refitting Period.} For the linear multi-factor JDKF and Dynamic PCA, we periodically refit the Kalman filters based on a fixed refitting period $R$.
+We start the Kalman filters with lead time $R$ before the backtesting period and run them through to the end, allowing the filters to pass through their burn-in period and reach stable estimates.

+\item {Backtesting Period.} We retrieve the filtered estimates for the diffusion coordinates (for the linear multi-factor JDKF) and PC components (for Dynamic PCA) from the pre-fitted Kalman filters.
+We then train our models on a one-step-ahead rolling basis using data from $t-s:t$ (where $s$ is the rolling window size) and predict portfolio return one period out. \end{itemize} Our rationale for this two-phase design is to avoid refitting the Kalman filter every time the training window rolls forward, which would require the filter to repeatedly pass through its burn-in period.
+By allowing the filter to run continuously with periodic refitting every $R$ periods, we ensure the estimates remain stable and accurate.
 Figure \ref{fig:backtest_flow} displays a schematic representation of our backtesting design.
-First, for JDKF and Dynamic PCA, we periodically refit the Kalman filters based on a fixed refitting period $R$, for the rolling window training, we select a fixed window size of $s$.
-The idea is to start the Kalman filters with lead time $R$ and run them through the end of the backtesting period.
-During the backtesting period, we retrieve the necessary inputs already estimated from the Kalman filters, primarily the filtered estimates for the diffusion coordinates and PC components, and train our models on a one-step-ahead rolling basis, training on data from $t-s:t$ and predicting portfolio return one test period out.

-The reason our backtesting design has an additional phase for refitting the Kalman filters, is so that we can avoid refitting the Kalman filter every time the training window rolls one period ahead.
-The rationale is the well-known burn-in period phenomenon observed in the Kalman filter.
-The burn-in period refers to the initial phase of the Kalman filter algorithm during which the estimates might not yet accurately reflect the system state.
-Allowing the filter to run through the burn-in period allows the algorithm to converge to a more stable set of state estimates.
-For this very reason, we start up the filter with a lead before the backtesting period and let it run for some time in order for the estimates to stabilize.

-In all of our experiments in Section \ref{sec:experiments}, we use $K=10,000$ Monte Carlo simulations of conditional portfolio returns for the probabilistic models JDKF and Dynamic PCA.
-Since we are working under the special linear multi-factor model case of our JDKF framework, for each refitting period we estimate $\mathbf{B}$ via ordinary least squares (OLS) and $\mathbf{R}$ as the empirical covariance of the OLS residuals; furthermore, we estimate $\mathbf{V}$ as the empirical covariance matrix of the common factors.
 Given the time series of portfolio return predictions $\hat{V}_t$ and absolute errors $E_t$ for each model from running the historical backtests, we then consider two main metrics for assessing model performance.
-Following the literature, as in \cite{haugh2020scenario}, we consider the Mean Absolute Error (MAE) for each model defined as:
+Following the literature, as in \citet{haugh2020scenario}, we consider the Mean Absolute Error (MAE) for each model defined as:

 where $T_{\text{test}}$ is the number of time periods for each test financial crisis.
 We also consider the percentage accuracy of JDKF against the comparison benchmarks, defined as the percentage of time JDKF yielded a predicted portfolio return closer to the truth, expressed as: